 Will the Church rediscover the Biblical purpose of grace?
 Listen to Titus 2:11-12; For the grace of God that brings salvation has appeared to all men, teaching us that denying ungodliness and worldly lusts, we should live soberly, righteously and godly in this present age… Here we see that Biblical grace instructs us to deny sin, not accommodate it.
-The current sin-level in the Church may be an indication that some of the current “grace messages” are a counterfeit gospel.
+The current sin-level in our culture as well as in the Church may be an indication that some of the current “grace messages” are a counterfeit gospel.
 Something to think about.

 Perhaps the Grace Revolution is just what the doctor ordered for the people of God suffering from dead religion, so they could enter Christ’s rest and find His strength for the Harvest to come.
-Perhaps the Repentance Revolution is what the world desperately needs as it discovers its dream of a world free of Jesus and Christianity has turned out to be a nightmare of artificial freedom leading to slavery to the very things they thought would bring them happiness.
+Perhaps the Repentance Revolution is what the world desperately needs as it discovers its dream of a world free of Jesus and Christianity has turned out to be a horrible nightmare of artificial freedom leading to slavery to the very things they thought would bring them happiness.

 This takes me back to the first sermon Jesus preached in Mark 1:15;